Peter Ostroushko

 Peter Ostroushko (August 12, 1953 – February 24, 2021) was an American violinist and mandolinist.
 He performed regularly on the radio program A Prairie Home Companion and with a variety of bands and orchestras in Minneapolis–Saint Paul and nationally.
 He won a regional Emmy Award for the soundtrack he composed for the documentary series Minnesota: A History of the Land (2005).

-Background and career
+Early life

-Born August 12, 1953, and of Ukrainian ancestry, Ostroushko grew up in northeast Minneapolis where he first took up mandolin at age three.
-He released numerous recordings and was a regular performer on the A Prairie Home Companion radio program.
+Born 12 August, 1953, and of Ukrainian ancestry, Ostroushko grew up in northeast Minneapolis where he first took up mandolin at age three.
+His father, William (Wasyl) Ostroushko, was a World War II veteran who had fought in the Soviet Army against Germany, and was wounded and captured during the Battle of Stalingrad.
+Before emigrating to the United States, he also lived in Vienna, Austria.
+He was a shoemaker in northeast Minneapolis for many years, and after retirement, played guitar in a Ukrainian polka band called Charivnyky (The Enchanters).

+At age 12, Peter started a band with his brother Juryj, three years his senior.
+Juryj (Americanized as "George") would later become a graphic designer who created many album covers, and was the first in-house designer at Red House Records.
+He had two other siblings: His sister Ludmilla and brother Taras.
+Taras, also a musician, played in indie-rock and punk bands, most notably Henry, in the Minneapolis underground-rock scene of the 1980s and 1990s.

+Career

+Ostroushko released numerous recordings and was a regular performer on the A Prairie Home Companion radio program.

 Bob Dylan, Willie Nelson, mandolin

-Ostroushko's first recording session was an uncredited mandolin player on Bob Dylan's Blood on the Tracks.
+Ostroushko's first recording session was as an uncredited mandolin player on Bob Dylan's Blood on the Tracks.
+He had been sick with pneumonia for a week when he was called to join the recording session, but got out of bed and hurried down to play, performing mandolin on "If You See Her, Say Hello."
+He later said that he had been so sick that he could not be sure that the entire experience hadn't been a hallucination.

 He toured with Robin and Linda Williams, Norman Blake, and Chet Atkins.
 Ostroushko also worked with Emmylou Harris, Willie Nelson, Johnny Gimble, Greg Brown, and John Hartford among many others.